naphattharap/computational_tool_for_clinical_data/README.md

 This ML-based web application was developed for helping users to find significant hidden pattern of data in a large dataset which we can't find by naked eyes.
 The target dataset used in the findings was clinical data in size of  \~5000x~10,000 values (number of patients x patient's data).
-I applied machine learning algorithms such as PCA, LDA, XGBoost for finding hidden patterns.
+I applied different machine learning algorithms such as PCA, LDA, XGBoost and use their combinations for finding hidden patterns and correlations.

-DJango and Plotly are used for visualization part.
-In the finding, I especially focused on data stratification to find correlations in the data.
-The tool shows great results in different way.
+In visualization, I especially focused on data stratification to visualize correlations.
+The tool shows great results.
 Ex.
-LDA + XGBoost clearly shows clusters disease and their relation.
+LDA + XGBoost clearly shows clusters disease and their relations.
-Age and gender have strong correlation with Radiomic's feature.
+Age and gender have strong correlation with Radiomic's feature and so on.

 ## Dynamically generating stratification options based on input datatype
 ![App](./images/app1.png)

-## Stratification Result
+## Example of Stratification Result
 ![Stratification](./images/sample_viz1.png)

+## Message
+I hope the result of my hard work and limited of time would be useful to anyone who want to contribute your work to our society and help in developing and making healthcare system better.

 For more information: [publish repository](https://repositori.upf.edu/handle/10230/42547)